If you’re thinking of buying a treadmill, chances are you’ve come across the Nordictrack treadmill brand.

 Nordictrack is pretty much the jewel in the ICON crown.

-ICON puts a lot of their focus on Nordictrack – which you can see in the fact they these treadmills tend to carry the latest tech first before it filters down to ICON’s other brands (they were the first ICON brand with iPod docks, adjustable cushioning, full-color consoles and iFit).
+ICON puts a lot of their focus on Nordictrack – which you can see in the fact they these treadmills tend to carry the latest tech first before it filters down to ICON’s other brands (they were the first ICON brand with iPod docks, adjustable cushioning, full-color consoles, decline and iFit).

 You can also see this in the fact that Nordictrack has a few unique types of treadmills you can’t find anywhere else – like the Nordictrack Incline trainers or the desk treadmill.